What is the role of Collaborative Lawyers?

 Taking a dispute to Court as a contested hearing can take months – sometimes even years – to resolve and can be both financially and emotionally draining.
 Collaborative law offers an alternative approach.
 Provided a couple is willing to work together constructively, the benefits of collaborative law are numerous.

 While the exact number of four-way meetings a dispute will take to resolve varies, on average the process can be completed within a couple of months.
 With the quicker resolution comes a lower financial cost, too.
 Perhaps just as importantly, the collaborative approach hands more control to those involved.
 Instead of a Judge making a final decision, in collaborative law the ultimate resolution to any dispute is arrived at through a process of constructive conversation, meaning that the end result is likely to be much more acceptable to all parties.

 It is important to note that, while similar, collaborative law is not the same as mediation.
 In mediation, a disputing couple will attend meetings with a single, independent mediation-trained solicitor, with no legal representation of their own present.

 If you are undergoing a divorce or separation and are interested in using collaborative law to resolve outstanding issues with your partner, it is important to thoroughly understand the process and what it will require.
 It is even more important to have a reliable and experienced solicitor with you in your four-way meetings.

 We can provide you with an experienced solicitor, trained and accredited by Resolution in collaborative law, who can work with you to offer guidance and advice and will reliably represent your needs throughout collaborative meetings.

-A qualified collaborative lawyer will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+A qualified collaborative lawyer will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.